Thomas Randolph (ambassador): Again in France and Scotland

-Randolph was sent on his last mission to Scotland in January 1586 with instructions for the negotiation of a treaty between the two kingdoms, to which he succeeded in obtaining the signature of James VI.
+Randolph was sent on his last mission to Scotland in January 1586, accompanied by Thomas Mills, with instructions for the negotiation of a treaty between the two kingdoms, to which he succeeded in obtaining the signature of James VI despite the efforts of a French diplomat Charles de Prunelé, Baron d'Esneval.
 In August 1586 Randolph and the Scottish ambassador in London, Archibald Douglas, sent male deer and huntsmen to serve James VI at the park of Falkland Palace.
 The huntsmen probably included Cuthbert Rayne.
 Randolph wrote:I have sent the Kynge two hunting men, verie good and skillful, with one footman, that can hoop, hollow and crye, that all the trees in Fawkland will quake for fear.
 Pray the Kynge's Majestie to be mercifull to the poor bucks; but let him spare and look well to himself.

 Randolph held the joint offices of Chamberlain of the Exchequer and Master of the Post till his death, which took place in his house in St. Peter's Hill, near Thames Street, London, on 8 June 1590, when he was in his sixty-seventh year.
 He was buried in the church of St. Peter's, Paul's Wharf.
 Randolph, during his embassies, was kept very short of money, and had frequent difficulty in paying his expenses.
 Nor, important as had been his services, did he receive any reward beyond the not very remunerative offices above mentioned.
 The statement of Wood that he was knighted in 1571 is not supported by any evidence.
 Randolph is supposed to have been the author of the original short Latin Life of George Buchanan, but this must be regarded as at least doubtful.
 He took a special interest in the progress of Buchanan's History, and offered his aid with money if necessary towards its completion.